Signing an agency agreement

 If you sign a sole agency agreement, there are some things you should be aware of:

 - You shouldn’t sign another agency agreement with anyone else.
-If you do, you may have to pay both of the agencies a commission when your property sells.
+If you do, you may have to pay both agencies a commission when your property sells.

 - If you sell the property privately with a sole agency agreement in place, you will still need to pay the agency a commission when you sell.

 - If you change your mind immediately after signing, you can cancel the agreement by 5pm on the first working day after the agent has given you a copy.
-You must cancel in writing (for example, by letter or email).
+The agent should give you a copy of your agreement within 48 hours of you signing it.
+You must cancel in writing, for example, by letter or email.

 - If you sign a sole agency agreement for a term of more than 90 days, either you or the agency can end the agreement after 90 days.
 This must be done in writing.